The Dual Living Dream: A Guide to Zoning and Permitting for Duplex Homes in Sydney

 Determination Outcome

-Finally, the council will decide on the outcome of your DA - whether it is approved, rejected or needs amendment.
-If approved, a Notice of Determination will be issued detailing development consent conditions that must be followed.
-Rejected DAs can be appealed.
+Finally, the council will decide on the outcome of your DA—whether it is approved, rejected, or needs amendment.
+If approved, a Notice of Determination will be issued detailing the development consent conditions that must be followed.
+These conditions may relate to the building process, parking spaces, and other aspects of constructing separate units.
+Rejected DAs can be appealed, but property developers should know the additional time and costs involved.

 Securing Building Approvals and Certification